2020 NIMBioS SRE Program

 UPDATE: Due to the evolving coronavirus situation, all activities that involve travel to NIMBioS through July 31st have been canceled.
 NIMBioS is committed to promoting the safety and well-being of all our participants and event attendees.

-In order to continue to provide students with research experience this summer, the 2020 NIMBioS SRE program will be conducted remotely from June 1-30.
-Students will receive a stipend of $2,000 and collaborate remotely with NIMBioS staff, their mentors and research team, and other participants.
+In order to continue to provide students with research experience this summer, the 2020 NIMBioS SRE program will be conducted remotely from June 1-July 10.
+Students will collaborate remotely with NIMBioS staff, their mentors and research team, and other participants.

 Individual-based model to explain the co-evolutionary dynamics of quorum sensing and biofilms